 Where to Start When Your Whirlpool Dishwasher Isn’t Cleaning Dishes

 Whenever an appliance doesn’t perform as well we can be quick to assume that a repair is in order.
-But sometimes a minor adjustment or change to our own practice is all that’s required.
+But if you have a dishwasher not cleaning properly, a minor adjustment may be all that’s required.
 Our top 5 reasons why your Whirlpool dishwasher isn’t cleaning dishes as well include every possibility.

 Dishes Not Loaded Correctly